 Ankle Fractures In Children

-An orthopaedic surgeon will provide counseling about treatment options, as well as longer term follow-up care to monitor the outcome of the treatment.
+Ankle fractures in children range form very mild to complex.
+Basic fractures can often be successfully treated with a simple walking boot, while more complex injuries may require surgery.
+An orthopaedic surgeon will provide counseling about treatment options for ankle fractures in your child, as well as longer-term follow-up care to monitor the outcome of the treatment.

-- Swelling and tenderness
+- Swelling and bruising

 - A deformed or crooked appearance of the ankle